-- •The total enrollment has increased by 150 students over the past four years. - •The past four years have seen enrollment percentages generally increase in every demographic group with the exception of white students whose percentage has steadily declined. - •The attendance rate for the past four years has hovered over an impressive 96-97%. - •The number of students receiving free or reduced lunch has increased over 5% over the past four years. - •There has been no significant fluctuation in graduation rates over the study period hovered at 92-94% - •Through 2013-14, 100% of the candidates for a South Carolina diploma have passed HSAP - •The number of students participating in athletics has steadily increased over the past four years. - •The number of special education students has remained somewhat steady over the past flve years. - •The retention rate has remained steady over the past four years at less than 1%. - •The number of successful scores on Advanced Placement exams has fluctuated over the past five years.
+- •The total enrollment has increased by approximately 150 students over the past five years. - The percent of students with disabilities is currently 9.6, up from 9.2 - •The attendance rate for the past five years has hovered over an impressive 96-97%. - •The number of students receiving free or reduced lunch has increased over 5% over the past four years and has dipped from 28.9 to 21.5 percent this year. - •There has been no significant fluctuation in graduation rates over the study period hovering between 90-94%. - •The number of students participating in athletics has steadily increased over the past five years - •The number of special education students has remained somewhat steady over the past five years. - •The retention rate has remained steady over the past five years at less than 2%. - •The number of successful scores on Advanced Placement exams has fluctuated over the past five years.